Kaobara/TeaStainStudiosUnityProject/README.md

 #### Verticality
 Verticality refers to the gameplay mechanic of being able to reach points of different heights in the game which adds another layer of depth in the gameplay experience.
 The initial idea of Tea Stain Studios regarding verticality was that it should be implemented and allowed but made hard such that players who were more proficient in their controls would be rewarded by being able to do so.
 However, that design decision proved to be a mistake and we have improved upon it based on player feedback and suggestions.
 More details are discussed in the section about Improvements conducted to the game based on information gathered from evaluations.

+### Rivers and Respawn Mechanics
+The rivers are direct obstacles which force the player to use the jump and glide mechanics to overcome.
+Combined with verticality, the rivers are another gameplay aspect which allow us to more creatively design levels to provide players with a better gameplay experience.

+We made the conscious decision to design the rivers as “kill zones” that serve as time wasters.
+After all, the ultimate goal of the player is to deliver the package as fast as possible.
+By carelessly dropping in a river, Chiki is respawned back to the start and has to navigate all the way through the level again.

 #### Medal System
 The intention of the Medal System is to increase the replayability of the game as well as reward the player with a sense of accomplishment.
 In order to decide the time thresholds for the Silver and Gold medals, we extensively playtest the level in order to determine reasonable timeframes that we can complete the levels in.
 We then added some additional time to those thresholds to allow for players who are more inexperienced to still be able to achieve the medals.
 Additionally, while some of the time thresholds may allow the player to be able to achieve the medals on their first playthrough of the level, the general idea is that the players are more likely to achieve medals from subsequent playthroughs, when they are familiar with the level environment and terrain, as well as the locations where they may need to navigate to.